 Bamboo began as a "scratch my own itch" side project.
 It was 2006, and I was an independent freelance PHP developer.
 Ruby on Rails was getting a lot of attention, and "frameworks" were only just starting to work their way into the collective PHP consciousness.
 Like many developers, I began exploring the (relatively few) options for PHP frameworks.
 Having finally settled on CodeIgniter, I set to build something with it as a way of running it through its paces.
 Thus, with a need to keep better track of my client invoices, and an urge to experiment, BambooInvoice was born.

 That lead to wonderful opportunities for me, including a substantive run with CodeIgniter's parent company, EllisLab.
 I was blessed to work every day with a passionate community to build CodeIgniter into something I was very proud of in those early days.
 As the years went on, the owners of CodeIgniter and some of its development community drifted.
 I would count myself among them.
-These days most of my time is spe.
-While I still immensely respect the framework and community, the license change and architectural choices in CI 2.0 are difficult to reconcile against my current beliefs and goals, and after a great deal of time considering the best move for me and this project, I've decided to stop personally developing it.
+These days most of my time is spent with Laravel, and while I still immensely respect the framework and community, the license change and architectural choices in CI 2.0 are difficult to reconcile against my current beliefs and goals, and after a great deal of time considering the best move for me and this project, I've decided to stop personally developing it.

 I just wanted to take a moment to update everyone about BambooInvoice.
 Although a new version hasn’t been released since April, it is still very much under active development.
 The next version will be 0.9, and features a series of enhancements to make Bamboo more flexible, robust, and suited to a broader array of uses.

 Despite earlier concerns about my choice of license, I can definitively say that for the near future, BambooInvoice will remain GPL.
 If I do change the license, it will be to another Open Source license.